02AmanSingh/Interactive-Personal-Portfolio-Website/README.md

 This is a portfolio website develop using html, css, js and host in netlify.
 Here you can showcase your work and collaborations as well as your bio.

 # Project timeline and technologies used:
-Build a React website in 48 hours to showcase the following:
+Build a website in 48 hours to showcase the following:

 .
 My technical and development skill set